 In the current market, the seller can earn considerably more interest on their money than if the buyer secured a conventional loan and paid them cash.
 Generally, interest on a loan such as this would be at a higher rate than conventional rates, as the owner has more risk and work than depositing the funds.
 You stated earlier “the owner is not actually lending any money”.
 The owner is lending you money.
 Their equity in the home formally becomes money the moment you agree to buy the property.
 The security for the loan is the property.
 The owner should check your credit and you should check with a title insurance company to make certain there are no liens, easements or other conditions present.
 Make certain to record the document as well.

 You may consider taking an additional step to protect yourself, and the seller.
 You do not say how the value was established, but an “arms length” appraisal obtained from someone not connected with the transaction provides an independent opinion of value.
 It makes a difference if the seller is a successful businessperson or an elderly widow.
 What if the home is actually worth $58,000 or $38,000?
 Either way one of the parties would be damaged.
-For an additional opinion, here is what the Ohio Legal Services office has to say about how to structure a land contract.
+For an additional opinion, here is what the Federal Reserve Bank of Minneapolis has to say about how to structure a land contract.

 Land contracts can be a smart resource for both buyer and seller in real estate transactions if they are completed with the proper due diligence and within the law.